Ara Darzi, Baron Darzi of Denham: Political career

 Darzi was quoted in The Times as saying that "...This Review should be both ? [sic]led and evidence-based".
 The final report of the Review, High Quality Care for All, was published in June 2008 to considerable public and academic acclaim.
 The Financial Times stated that it was "the world's most ambitious attempt to raise the quality and effectiveness of an entire nation's healthcare".
 The Lancet said that:

 Through High Quality Care for All, academics suggested that Darzi has updated traditional notions of professionalism and described a new accountability in clinical practice.
 Following publication, Darzi remained in his ministerial post.
 He was associated with the plan to develop Polyclinics in England.
 The plan for moving care from hospitals to GP-led polyclinics was quietly reversed when the costs became apparent, but his call for trauma, acute stroke and heart attack services to be centralised in specialist units was seen as successful and was widely copied.

 In June 2009, Darzi was appointed as a member of Her Majesty's Most Honourable Privy Council.
 In July 2009, Darzi relinquished his post as Parliamentary Under-Secretary of State.
 The Prime Minister praised his "outstanding contribution" while The Guardian said that:

-Since 2018, Darzi has been leading the National Health Service’s Accelerated Access Collaborative.
+Since 2018, Darzi has been leading the National Health Service's Accelerated Access Collaborative.

 Darzi resigned as a Labour peer on 9 July 2019 to sit as an independent, citing alleged tolerance of antisemitism by the party leadership.
 Labour rejected the claims on antisemitism as "false and offensive", pointing to the extra resources put into addressing cases, the number dealt with and the low number relative to Labour's membership.
+He remains a non-affiliated peer as of 2024.

+In July 2024 Lord Darzi was appointed to lead an independent investigation into the performance of the NHS.
+His report was published on 11 September 2024 and warned that despite "more resources than ever before", with funding at £165 billion a year, the NHS was in a "critical condition", with waiting lists increasing, cancer performance poor, and an increased number of staff wasting much of their time because of severe shortages of beds and diagnostics.
+He found an urgent need to improve productivity and move more care out of hospitals.